1. How we use your information

 Data processors are third parties who provide online platforms for us to use to support our Client’s projects as well as our internal recruitment.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.
 The Data Processors that we currently have a relationship with are:

-t-three use of Hubspot
+t-three and Kiddy use of Hubspot

-T-Three uses the HubSpot platform to underpin some of our inbound marketing and sales activity.
+t-three and Kiddy use the HubSpot platform to underpin some of our inbound marketing and sales activity.
 HubSpot’s marketing automation platform allow us to build and manage our webpages effectively as an inbound marketing hub where visitors can learn more about our company and our services, download content, engage in a live chat with the sales team and provide their contact information and other demographic information, as and where appropriate.
 This information, which is stored and managed on the HubSpot service providers' servers (learn more about HubSpot data protection and security here), is then used by T-Three so that the visitors can be contacted about their interest in our services and can interact with us as they choose.

 4. Information We Collect

 You are free to explore the T-Three website without providing any Personal Information about yourself.
 When you visit the website to download our content, subscribe to our blog or we request that you provide Personal Information about yourself, and we collect Navigational Information.